 According to the New Testament, Jesus was crucified at Golgotha, “the place of the skull” (Matt.
 27:33–35; Mark 15:22–25; John 19:17–24).
 This has been identified as an area of abandoned stone quarries just outside the city wall.

-About 10 years after the crucifixion, a third wall was built that enclosed the area of the execution and burial within the city, and this accounts for the Holy Sepulchre’s location inside the Old City of Jerusalem today.
+About 10 years after the crucifixion, a third wall was built that enclosed the area of the execution and burial within the city, which accounts for the Holy Sepulchre’s location inside the Old City of Jerusalem today.

 The Roman emperor Constantine I, a convert to Christianity, had the temple of Venus in Jerusalem demolished to make way for a church.
 In the course of the demolition, a tomb was discovered that was thought to be the tomb of Jesus.

-Then pilgrims went through a narthex; a basilica; and an open area, the “holy garden,” which had in it the rock of Golgotha, finally reaching the Holy Sepulchre itself.
+Then pilgrims went through a narthex; a basilica; and an open area, the “holy garden,” which had the rock of Golgotha, finally reaching the Holy Sepulchre itself.

-The rock-cut tomb was initially open to the elements, but later it was protected by a small building.
+The rock-cut tomb was initially open to the elements but was later protected by a small building.